Banjara

 - Gender Roles In Healthcare

-- Women are primary caregivers and often responsible for family health.
-However, decision-making in healthcare can be male-dominated.
+- Women are often primary caregivers, though decision-making in healthcare can be male-dominated.

 - Healthcare Barriers